 I am available for further advice on how to do this if necessary.

 For liquid oral medication you will need to measure the medication into the syringe making sure you remove the air bubble by flicking your thumb and forefinger on the syringe to make the bubbles rise to the top.
 Place the syringe to the side of the mouth and slowly dribble the medicine onto the tongue.
 Do not administer all the medication at once or put the syringe between the guinea pigs front teeth, as this cause the medication to shoot to the back of the mouth and go into their lungs.

 If your guinea pig will not stay still for you to do this you may need to wrap your guinea pig in a towel to restrain him.

 In the case of tablets it is best to crush them with a pestle amd mortar and mix with a small amount of water and administer with a 1ml syringe.

 Never put medications in their water bottle for several reasons.
 They will never drink all the water in the bottle, the bottle drips and if there are other guinea pigs in the cage they will obviously be drinking from the bottle too.

 Bladder problems seem to be a more common complaint amonst guinea pigs.

 The first signs are often that the guinea pigs is very wet underneath, there is blood in the urine and squeaking when they wee.

-I always use Septrim (antibiotic) together with Metacalm (painkiller) as in most cases it is cystitis.
+I always use Co-Trimoxazole, previously known as Septrim (antibiotic) together with Metacam (painkiller) as in most cases it is cystitis.
 Both of these medications are prescription only.